France sees sign of Iran "opening up" in letter

 Iran has repeatedly rejected U.N.
 Security Council demands that it halt uranium enrichment, which can have both civilian and military purposes.

-Tehran denies Western accusations its nuclear programme is aimed at developing a weapons capability, saying it is for peaceful electricity generation only.
+Tehran denies Western accusations its nuclear program is aimed at developing a weapons capability, saying it is for peaceful electricity generation only.

 (Reporting by John Irish and Fredrik Dahl; Editing by Mark Heinrich)